Scaffolding Parts: 11 Different Components Of Scaffolding

 3. Sleeve (Joint Pin) Couplers: Used to connect two scaffold tubes end-to-end, sleeve couplers provide a secure and seamless connection, ensuring stability in long spans of scaffolding, particularly useful when extended reach is needed.

-4. Putlog (Single) Couplers: These couplers secure scaffold tubes to walls or other structures and are commonly used in bricklaying and façade works, providing a reliable connection between the scaffold and the supporting surface.
+4. Putlog (Single) Couplers: These couplers secure scaffold tubes to walls or other structures and are commonly used in bricklaying and façade works.
+They provide a reliable connection between the scaffold and the supporting surface.

 5. Beam Couplers: Designed to connect scaffold tubes to steel beams or other load-bearing structures, beam couplers provide a reliable connection, allowing scaffolding to be built alongside buildings or in situations where a strong anchor point is required.